-Wedad Ibrahim is an attorney in our civil litigation and corrections practice where she focuses on representing and defending physicians and mid-level practitioners in civil rights, medical malpractice, business-to-business, governmental immunity and use of force matters at the Federal and State level.
-Wedad also has experience in litigating federal consumer protection cases and advocating in employment discrimination cases with the UAW International Union.
+Wedad Suleiman is an attorney in our civil litigation and corrections practices.
+In her role, she focuses on representing and defending physicians and mid-level practitioners in civil rights, medical malpractice, business-to-business, governmental immunity and use-of-force matters at the federal and state levels.
+She also has experience in litigating federal consumer protection cases and advocating in employment discrimination cases with the UAW International Union.

-Her track record as a successful advocate began in law school at Michigan State University where she won both first year law school oral advocacy competitions, competed on the law school’s Trial, Negotiation, and Mediation teams, and was the Juris Doctor Class of 2017 commencement speaker.
+Her track record as a successful advocate began in law school at Michigan State University, where she won both first-year law school oral advocacy competitions, competed on the law school’s trial, negotiation and mediation teams, and was the Juris Doctor Class of 2017 commencement speaker.

 Wedad attended the University of Michigan-Dearborn, where she earned a Bachelor of Arts Degree in Political Science and History, and a Minor degree in Arabic Studies.
-At UM-Dearborn she ran a university wide election and was elected by her peers to serve as the Student Body President representing the campus community and graduated with high distinction.
+At UM-Dearborn she ran a university-wide election and was elected by her peers to serve as the Student Body President, representing the campus community, and graduated with high distinction.

 Wedad’s passion for education and health policy led her to pursue a Master of Laws (LL.M) from Loyola University of Chicago, where she is expected to graduate with her degree in the year 2021.